Elijah Ngurare

-Tjitunga Elijah Ngurare is a Namibian politician and academic at the University of Namibia who served as the Secretary General of the SWAPO Party Youth League from 2007 to 2015.
+Tjitunga Elijah Ngurare (born 28 October 1970) is a Namibian politician and academic who is the current Prime Minister of Namibia.
+A long-time member and supporter of SWAPO, Namibia's ruling party, he rose through the ranks of the SWAPO Party Youth League (SPYL), first serving as the Secretary for Information, Publicity, and Mobilisation from 2002, before becoming Secretary-General in 2007.
+He held this position until 2015, when he was expelled from the party.

+He previously served as an academic at the University of Namibia and later as a director in the Ministry of Agriculture.
+On 21 March 2025, President Netumbo Nandi-Ndaitwah appointed him as the Prime Minister of the Republic of Namibia.

 Early life and education

-Elijah Ngurare was born on 28 October 1970 into a peasant family at Nkurenkuru during the South African Border War.
+Ngurare was born on 28 October 1970 in Nkurenkuru, Kavangoland, in the then South West Africa to a peasant family during the South African Border War.
 His father had four wives and his mother was the youngest in the union.
-As a little boy, he looked after his father’s cattle and goats like all other boys at the time.
-He is the first born to his mother’s nine children.
+As a little boy, he looked after his father's cattle and goats like all other boys at the time.
+He is the eldest of his mother's nine children.

 Ngurare attended school at ELCIN Nkurenkuru High School, Linus Shashipapo Secondary School, Rundu Senior Secondary School, and Kolin Foundation Secondary School in Arandis, He then studied at the Central State University, Ohio (USA) with a presidential honours scholarship.
 He graduated magna cum laude with a Bachelor of Science degree in Water Resources Management and International Relations.
 He then pursued a Master of Laws from the University of Dundee, Scotland, where he held a British Chevening Scholarship, and a PhD from the National University of Ireland, Cork in 2009.